 One of the most important challenges the government faces is integrating the foreign-born and their children.
 As in other European countries, proficiency in the national language is a major concern, and this is particularly true with the difficult Finnish language.
 The language courses provided by the government have not always met the needs of different immigrant groups who have varying levels of Finnish language skills.
 Considering the exponential rise in non-native Finnish speakers in the past 10 years, language instruction will become a crucial issue in the future.

 Another challenge is to make sure immigrants will continue to be evenly distributed across Finland’s towns and cities.
 Effective measures have yet to be taken to make immigrants feel at home in areas other than the largest southern towns.
-Deteriorating neighbourhoods with high concentrations of immigrants have been avoided so far, though immigrants consistently located in the Helsinki metropolitan area, the country’s most densely populated region with one million people.
+Deteriorating neighbourhoods with high concentrations of immigrants have been avoided so far, though immigrants are consistently located in the Helsinki metropolitan area, the country’s most densely populated region with one million people.

 Immigration and the Aging Population